 - (a) at least the pass mark for numerically-marked modules including individual components of modules and/or individual sections within examinations where required and stipulated by a PSRB.; - (b) a Pass, Merit or Distinction where appropriate and available, in modules assessed as Pass/Fail; - (c) any additional requirement/s for the Stage as specified by a PSRB.. - (d) eligibility for compensation in one failed module, where all of the following are met: - i.
 The student has an overall stage aggregate equal to or above the pass mark for the stage; - ii.
-The student has failed only one module, of no more than 30 credits; - iii.
-The failed module is not designated as Core. - 15.1.1 Final-year students who are eligible for compensation will be awarded a compensated pass in the failed module and their award classification will be based on the marks obtained; they may opt to take reassessment instead of the compensation by applying to the Learning and Teaching Service by the published deadline.
-Such students will receive their degree parchment at the conclusion of their reassessment. - 15.1.2 Final-year students who are eligible for compensation in a module for which they have obtained a Delayed Assessment or who have an outstanding approved extension, will be considered as having completed their degree and will be awarded the compensation for that module.
+The student has failed no more than 40 credits; - iii.
+The failed module(s) are not designated as Core. - 15.1.1 Final-year students who are eligible for compensation will be awarded a compensated pass in the failed module and their award classification will be based on the marks obtained; they may opt to take reassessment instead of the compensation by applying to the Learning and Teaching Service by the published deadline.
+Such students will be permitted to attend Graduation and have their degree conferred but will receive their degree parchment at the conclusion of their reassessment. - 15.1.2 Final-year students who are eligible for compensation in a module for which they have obtained a Delayed Assessment or who have an outstanding approved extension, will be considered as having completed their degree and will be awarded the compensation for that module.
 They can opt to take the Delayed Assessment at Reassessment rather than taking the compensation by applying to the Learning and Teaching Service by the published deadline.